 Elements RTL is an open source library for Elements that aims to create a common set of classes that can be used on all supported target platforms – .NET, Cocoa and Java – in order to enable more code sharing between these platforms.
-It is available in for all three languages and on all three platforms.
+It is available for all four languages and on all four platforms.

 Use of the Elements RTL library in your projects is entirely optional.
-By default/design, Elements projects start our working directly against the native APIs of each platform.
-It is your decision whether to add a reference to Elements RTL and to start using it's APIs as well – usually if your intention is to create code that can be shared across platforms.
+By default/design, Elements projects start out working directly against the native APIs of each platform.
+It is your decision whether to add a reference to Elements RTL and to start using its APIs as well – usually if your intention is to create code that can be shared across platforms.

 We look at Elements as a cross-platform compiler and tool for creating great apps on all platforms, and not as a tool for creating cross-platform apps.